garglk/garglk/INSTALL.md

 # General Instructions

-To compile Gargoyle you will need CMake 3.1 or newer.
+To compile Gargoyle you will need CMake 3.1 or newer, a C11 compiler, and a C++14 compiler.

 The following are required to build Gargoyle on Unix, in addition to a standard development environment (compiler, linker, etc.):